 Add the value of the divested assets to other countable asset values.
 Determine how much this total exceeds the FoodShare assistance group's asset limit.
-Use the chart in 8.1.4 DISQUALIFICATION FOR DIVESTMENT to determine the ineligibility period.
+Use the chart in SECTION 8.1.4 DISQUALIFICATION FOR DIVESTMENT to determine the ineligibility period.

-Example An EBD food unit of one with \$1,250 in savings transferred the ownership of non-homestead property 7 worth \$5,650 to a person not in the same FoodShare unit.
+Example le An EBD food unit of one with \$1,250 in savings transferred the ownership of non-homestead pro 7 worth \$5,650 to a person not in the same food unit.
 As calculated: